2.1 Understand the social environment of road transport and the rules governing it

 A driver may only extend their driving time by the minimum amount necessary to ensure the safety of persons, the load or the vehicle and only when road safety is not jeopardised.
 The nature of the emergency should be written on the back of the tachograph or digital printout before, or when, they reach their destination/suitable stopping place.

-EU rules (not currently AETR).
-Under EC 561/2006 Article 12, as amended by EU 2020/1054, provided road safety is not jeopardised, a driver may in exceptional circumstances may exceed daily and weekly driving time by up to one hour in order to reach their employer’s operational centre or their place of residence.
+Assimilated, EU and TCA rules (not currently AETR).
+Under EC 561/2006 article 12 (as amended by EU 2020/1054), and TCA annexe 31b section 2 article 8(1) & 8(2), provided road safety is not jeopardised, a driver may in exceptional circumstances may exceed daily and weekly driving time by up to one hour in order to reach their employer’s operational centre or their place of residence.
 Under the same conditions, provided the driver takes an uninterrupted break of 30 minutes beforehand, they may exceed daily and weekly driving time by up to two hours.
 The reason for the extension should be written on the back of the tachograph or digital printout before, or when, they reach their destination/suitable stopping place.

 Any extension period taken must be compensated by an equivalent rest period taken en block with any rest period, by the end of the third week after the extension was taken.